shafreenAnfar/shafreen-public-profile/README.md

   </tr>
 </table>

-A distributed system specialist with a demonstrated ten(+) year history of working in the computer software industry.
-Especially in the domain of microservices, middleware and API management.
-Possess excellent skills in various areas starting from programming, customer handling to team management.
-Started the career working on a Domain Specific Language (DSL) for integration and currently working on a fully-fledged programming language specialized for writing distributed applications.
+I am a distributed system specialist with over ten years of experience working in the computer software industry.
+I started my career working on a high-performance stock brokerage system before moving on to work on a [Domain Specific Language (DSL)](https://synapse.apache.org/) for integration.
+Currently, I am working on developing a fully-fledged [programming language](https://ballerina.io/) specialized in writing distributed applications.

+My skills go beyond just programming, as I am also proficient in customer handling and team management.
+Over the years, I have effectively led teams and delivered high-quality results.
+In fact, I had the opportunity to play the Engineering Management role for a team of over 70 engineers for two years, where I built a culture of quality and timely releases.

-I have a passion for travel, immersing myself in unfamiliar places, experiencing diverse cultures, and preserving those moments through captivating photographs.
+Apart from my passion for technology, I also have a love for travel.
+Exploring unfamiliar places and immersing myself in diverse cultures is something that fascinates me.
+I also enjoy capturing my travel moments through captivating photographs.
 <br/><br/>

 ## EDUCATION